 I am a lover of weekends away.
 I think in the past 3 months I’ve had a total of about 3 weekends at home – though that is set to change as I am having a whole month of London in June which I’m quite excited for.
 However, before I start on my London stint I went away with some friends to Anglesy in North Wales!
-My uncle has a mobile home up there in one of the caravan parks and was kind enough to let us use it over the long weekend!
+My uncle has a mobile home up there in one of the caravan parks (complete with the absolute necessity that is caravan wifi) and was kind enough to let us use it over the long weekend!
 Safe to say, Anglesey was one of my favourite places I have been to in the UK!

 I needed to pick up the keys and wanted to drop in to see my grandparents so I got the Virgin train from London Euston – Manchester.
 My grandma was then nice enough to lend me her car for the weekend so we could drive over to Wales!
 The drive over there is enjoyable and leisurely – we stopped off in Conwy on the way and had a look at the castle and had some lunch.

 We hit traffic after this which was a pain, they shut off a lane for no reason which caused a traffic jam for about an hour!
 But once we passed Bangor we finally got a glimpse of Anglesey and headed across to Red Wharf Bay.
 I do recommend driving to Anglesey as it’s the best and easiest way to get around – it is a rural area so there isn’t much in the way of public transport.

 Anglesey itself is beautiful.
 You can glimpse a few castles and rolling hills in the distance – including Snowdonia and Mount Snowdon (which I did mistake for a just another hill).
 The countryside really reminds me of New Zealand and I loved being off the grid for awhile – we had no wifi and my phone was out of action.

 The area we stayed by Red Wharf Bay was amazing.
 The bay had the craziest high and low tide: